Meeting and surpassing all audience expectations every day.

 They can oppose anything they want.

-How would low information voters they they probably would love it, and that's why I hate it.
+They probably would love it, and that's why I hate it.

-What's missing in all of this explanation of taxes, including, in my opinion, although it's not totally missing when you talk about fair tax or flat tax, is an explanation of how the whole thing works.
+This whole business of taxes, what's missing in all of this explanation of taxes, including, in my opinion, although it's not totally missing when you talk about fair tax or flat tax, is an explanation of how the whole thing works.

-But I just I'm not comfortable with the same language about taxes that I hear out of Democrats that contains two requirements.
+But I just, I'm not comfortable with the same language about taxes that I hear out of Democrats that contains two requirements.

-Seems like anybody running for office or who is already in office trying to change the tax code.
+Seems like anybody running for office or who is already in office is trying to change the tax code.

 There are two things.